Outreach and Diversity

 2. Better prepare under-represented student populations and their families for college success.

-3. Empower current College of Mines and Earth Science by providing academic programs and resources
+3. Empower current College of Mines and Earth Sciences students by providing academic programs and resources.

-4. Create an inclusive atmosphere for all future atmospheric scientists, geologic scientists and engineering, metallurgical engineers, and mining engineers.
+4. Create an inclusive atmosphere for all future atmospheric scientists, geologic scientists and engineers, metallurgical engineers, and mining engineers.